• Skip to primary navigation

 a bowl of delicious Vegetarian Miso Ramen with Rice Noodles, Roasted Sweet Potatoes + Sesame Broccolini

 Jay and I both got hit with gnarly colds over the holidays.
 I thought bowls full of deliciousness might help ease the blow of being sick as dogs on both Christmas and New Years.
-Hence these ginormous bowls of miso broth packed with goodies, which manage to feel decadent while being sneakily healthy at the same time.
+Hence these ginormous bowls of miso broth packed with goodies.

 ingredients on tray